Home » Serampore Rajbari | Goswami Rajbari, Serampore

 Serampore is a heritage town in the district of Hooghly over the Hooghly River in West Bengal.
 The culture here is deep rooted and holds a rich history and intermingling of the British, Danish and Indian culture is found.
 Serampore was under Danish control during 1777 and was ruled by King Frederik V of Denmark.
 It is said that the Danes came to Bengal and settled after they received the trading rights here from Aliwardi Khan of Murshidabad.
 Under the guidance of Governor Ole Bie Serampore was formed as a well planned town.

 Serampore was also one of the places where wealthy merchants of Bengal used to settle.
 That is the reason you will find many old mansions and palaces here.
-The Serampore Rajbari or the Goswami Rajabari in Serampore is one of them.
+The Serampore Rajbari or the Goswami Rajbari in Serampore is one of them.

 This palace can be a one day travel destination.
 If you are interested in visiting the old mansions and if you are inclined towards old buildings and structures then this can be a very good option for travelling.
 So if you want to know everything about the Serampore Goswami Rajbari then keep on reading.